-2019 Update: We’ve updated links and choices in this roundup of backpacks for work!
+2019 Update: We’ve updated links and choices in this roundup of backpacks for work — you may also want to check out our most recent roundup of stylish backpacks for work.

 Are there any backpacks that are stylish and large enough to hold file folders, binders and more on your commute from work?
 Backpacks are super trendy right now, but all of the really stylish bags are far too small for file folders or work papers.
 I was just at an event where I saw a young lawyer carrying a large, stylish backpack and my first thought was, good for her — whether she’s biking to work, walking to work, or just watching out for back problems down the line, it’s a smart move.
 Coincidentally, I also recently got a question from Reader B, who wants to start walking to work and carrying large files — so I thought we’d go on a mini-Hunt.
 Here’s B’s question: